dbucher1234/openfe-fep-aws/example/README.md

 Interpretation:

 Some consistency with experiments: Toluene (lig_B) is predicted to bind ~0.2 kcal mol-¹ more strongly than benzene (lig_A).
-Aniline (lig_E) is the weakest of the set by this calculation.
+Aniline (lig_D) is the weakest of the set by this calculation.

 But all compounds falls to impress (in agreement with experiments).
 In a real drug discovery programm, one would be looking for a compound predicted better than 1 kcal, and then try to confirm it with more sampling and more repeats.